 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

+It takes more than one gene mutation for cancer to occur.
 For most people who develop cancer, the cancer-causing gene mutations happen over the course of a lifetime, leading to cancer later in life.
 Some people are born with a gene mutation that they inherited from their mother or father.
 This damaged gene puts them at higher risk for cancer than most people.
-When cancer occurs because of an inherited gene mutation, it is referred to as "hereditary cancer."
+When cancer occurs because of an inherited gene mutation, it is referred to as "